DavidFVelez/fifa-world-cup-2022-winner-prediction/README.md

 The collected data underwent cleaning and preprocessing steps:

-1. **data_preparation.ipynb**: This Jupyter Notebook was used for data cleaning, preparation, and transformation tasks, generating the `clean_data.csv` file.
+1. **data_cleaning_preparation.ipynb**: This Jupyter Notebook was used for data cleaning, preparation, and transformation tasks, generating the `clean_data.csv` file.

 ## Model Development and Prediction